-The German government’s sale of its TLG Immobilien GmbH real estate unit is attracting interest from investors including Blackstone Group LP (BX) and Morgan Stanley (MS) in what could be the country’s largest property transaction this year, according to four people with knowledge of the matter.
+The German government’s sale of its TLG Immobilien GmbH real estate unit is attracting interest from investors including Blackstone Group LP (BX:US) and Morgan Stanley (MS:US) in what could be the country’s largest property transaction this year, according to four people with knowledge of the matter.

 The Finance Ministry in Berlin will decide this month which financial and strategic investors will enter the next round of bidding for TLG, said the people, who asked not to be identified because the talks are private.
 TLG owns properties valued at 1.86 billion euros ($2.3 billion), according to a sales prospectus obtained by Bloomberg News.